pterodactyl/documentation/tutorials/mysql_setup.md

 # Remember to change 'somePassword' below to be a unique password specific to this account.
 CREATE USER 'pterodactyl'@'127.0.0.1' IDENTIFIED WITH mysql_native_password BY 'somePassword';

+# If you get an error with "You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version..", use the line below.
+CREATE USER 'pterodactyl'@'127.0.0.1' IDENTIFIED BY 'somePassword';
 ```

 ### Create a database